SanjeevanAloysius/RegistrationForm-ReactJs/README.md

 # RegistrationForm-ReactJs
-This is a simple registration form with validations Technology - ReactJs
+This is a simple registration form with validations and used technology is ReactJs